-- 1. Complete Vernon College admission procedure. - Meet Texas Success Initiative requirements, including passing all three sections; reading, writing, and mathematics of the THECB approved placement test (like Accuplacer). - 3.
-Attend mandatory counseling session with Health Information Technology Program Coordinator before enrolling in any course(s). - Information regarding program standards and policies is printed in the Health Information Program Handbook.
+- 1. Complete Vernon College admission procedure. - 2.
+Meet Texas Success Initiative requirements, including passing all three sections; reading, writing, and mathematics of the THECB approved placement test (like Accuplacer). - 3.
+Attend mandatory counseling session with Health Information Technology Program Coordinator before enrolling in any course(s). - 4.
+Complete BIOL 2401 with a grade of C or better prior to admission to the program - Information regarding program standards and policies is printed in the Health Information Program Handbook.